 The popular Anchor Inn pub in Seatown and its attendant car park is OPEN.

 Hive and Cogden Beaches in west Dorset are part of the National Trust’s Burton Bradstock site.

 The car parks at both beaches will be open from Thursday 21 May.
 Spaces are limited, so if the car parks are full please come back another time.

-Hive Beach Cafe and the Seaside Boarding House remain closed.
+Hive Beach Cafe is open for takeaways but the Seaside Boarding House remains closed.

 If walking on the beach from Hive Beach towards West Bay, please take care and stay well away from the base of the cliffs, as rockfalls are known to happen along this stretch of coastline.

 These five well-known towns and villages comprise the East Devon section of the Jurassic Coast.